MangoJuicy/aws-sdk-java-v2/docs/design/core/waiters/README.md

  */
 @SdkPublicApi
 @Generated("software.amazon.awssdk:codegen")
-public interface DynamoDbAsyncWaiter {
+public interface DynamoDbAsyncWaiter extends ServiceWaiter {

     /**
      * Poller method that waits for the table status to transition to <code>ACTIVE</code> by
-     * invoking {@link DynamoDbAsyncClient#describeTable}.
+     * invoking {@link DynamoDbClient#describeTable}.
 It returns when the resource enters into a desired state or
      * it is determined that the resource will never enter into the desired state.
      *
      * @param describeTableRequest Represents the input of a <code>DescribeTable</code> operation.